bhaveshneekhra/Feature_Selection_HD/README.md

 ```

-### 4. ▶️ Run the Code
+### 6. ▶️ Run the Code

 ```bash
 python3 runner_code.py
 ```

-### 5. 📊 Output
+### 7. 📊 Output

-Execution will output accuracy and AUC plots with the result csv file for the dataset selected in the config file.
+Execution will create the following files for the dataset selected in the config file in the Plots/[DATASET] directory:

+    1. accuracy plot
+    2. AUC plot
+    3. The result csv file

 📎 License